Isiah Kiner-Falefa Player Props: Yankees vs. Padres

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has three doubles, a triple, three home runs and six walks while batting .204.
+- Kiner-Falefa is hitting .206 with three doubles, a triple, three home runs and six walks.

-- In four games this year (12.1%), Kiner-Falefa has picked up an RBI, including two games with multiple runs batted in.
+- Kiner-Falefa has driven in a run in five games this year (14.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.